SNAP Benefits During Disasters, Misfortunes, & Theft

 • Replacement benefits are impacted by the time of month that the misfortune occurs.
 The later in the month the misfortune occurs, the lower the replacement amount will be.
 This is because a family would be eating the food they bought with their SNAP benefits throughout the month.

-Replacement SNAP Benefits After Electronic Theft
+SNAP Benefits Stolen Through Electronic Theft

 What is Electronic Benefit Theft?